-- 52. The Civil Service Commission's prior approval is required: - for any appointment by exception at Senior Civil Service Pay Band 2 or above or on a salary above the SCS Pay Band 2 minimum;10 or - (in the case of an appointment to an Extended Ministerial Office under Exception 4) for the appointment as a civil servant of any individual who has, within the past five years, worked for the Minister (or a party colleague) or the Minister's political party. - 53.
+- 52. The Civil Service Commission's prior approval is required: - for any appointment by exception at Senior Civil Service Pay Band 2 or above or on a salary above the SCS Pay Band 2 minimum;10 or - (in the case of an appointment to an Extended Ministerial Office under Exception 4) for the appointment as a civil servant of any individual who has, within the past five years, worked for the Minister (or a party colleague) or the Minister's political party.
+Exception 4 non-operative from January 2017. - 53.
 Where the Commission considers there is a risk the Recruitment Principles may be breached it may additionally require a Department to seek the Commission's prior approval for other appointments.